Ophiura ophiura: Ecology

 The copepod, Parartotrogus richardi, is an ectoparasite of O. ophiura.

 In the Clyde sea fishery for scampi (Nephrops norvegicus) in Scotland, the unwanted invertebrates that get caught up in the trawl include O. ophiura, as well as the starfish Asterias rubens.
 A study undertaken to discover the survival rate of these animals when discarded and returned to the water found that uninjured A. rubens had a mortality rate of 4%, whereas virtually all the O. ophiura died within 14 days, even when they were returned to the sea immediately after being caught.

 Another study examined the rate at which the discarded invertebrates sank to the bottom and their ultimate fates.
 O. ophiura sank relatively slowly and was preyed upon by seabirds, and the arms were eaten by fish.
-On the sea bed, a succession of benthic scavengers thrived on their remains with crangonid shrimps and crabs such as Carcinus maenas and Liocarcinus depurator being prominent.
+On the sea bed, a succession of benthic scavengers thrived on their remains, with crangonid shrimps and crabs such as Carcinus maenas and Liocarcinus depurator being prominent.
 In six hours, little remained except the limbs of crustaceans and the discs of ophiuroids.
 The crab Pagurus bernhardus was the most likely scavenger to consume O. ophiura in baited traps.

+Evolution

+Extremely well-preserved fossils of Ophiura ophiura (=Ophiura texturata) have been recorded from a Late Pliocene and early Pleistocene-aged fossil assemblage near Parma, Italy.
+They inhabited an offshore ecosystem off the paleo-Adriatic Sea between hypoxia events; during hypoxia events, they are replaced in the assemblage by the more tolerant Ophiura albida.